Lanchester submachine gun: Production

 The first contract of 13 June 1941 produced an initial 50,000 Lanchesters that were nearly all for the Royal Navy use.
-The British Army by now had supplies of the US-produced Thompson SMG.
+The British Army by now had supplies of the relatively expensive US-produced Thompson SMG, whereas the RAF had chosen to instead test the S&W Model 1940 Light Rifle (also US-produced, chambered in 9mm), whose use was not adopted and was mostly discarded.

 The final contract was issued on 9 October 1943.
 Production averaged 3,410 units per month over 28 months.
 According to contract records, Sterling was to have made guns serially numbered from 1 to 9999, then (S) A1 to about A64580.
 Certain numbers of Mk.1 were modified later in the war and designated Mk.1*, the key differences being the removal of the fire-selector switch and addition of simplified rear sights.
 This modification makes it difficult to ascertain exactly the production runs for each model.

 There were four Lanchester assembly plants, though Lanchester assembly contracts were actually awarded to only three firms.
 Sterling assembly of the Lanchester was split between the Sterling Engineering Company Ltd in Dagenham (code S109), and the Sterling Armaments Company in Northampton (code M619).